 Penetrant Liquid vs. Radiography

-- Surface vs.Internal: While penetrant liquids are effective for detecting surface defects, radiography can reveal internal discontinuities.
+- Surface vs.Internal: While liquid penetrant tests are effective for detecting surface defects, radiography can reveal internal discontinuities.

-- Safety: Penetrant liquids are generally safer to use as radiography involves exposure to radiation.
+- Safety: Liquid penetrant tests are generally safer to use as radiography involves exposure to radiation.

 - Cost: Penetrant liquid inspection is typically more cost-effective compared to radiography.